RI-imaging/qpimage/docs/userapi.rst

 Notes
 -----
-- Using QPImage hdf5 files results in file sizes that are considerably larger compared to when only the output of e.g. ``qpi.pha`` is stored using e.g. :py:func:`numpy.save`.
+- Even though the hdf5 data is gzip-compressed, using qpimage hdf5 files may result in file sizes that are considerably larger compared to when only the output of e.g. ``qpi.pha`` is stored using e.g. :py:func:`numpy.save`.